Rich tycoon takes on Iraqi Kurdish leaders over independence

 But Qadir believes there are others who share his concerns.

-At the rally in Sulaimaniya, Qadir was welcomed into the stadium by dancers in colorful traditional dress and by a crowd chanting his name.
+At the rally in Sulaimaniya, Qadir was welcomed into the stadium by dancers in colourful traditional dress and by a crowd chanting his name.

 But he delayed the start by an hour to allow the stadium he helped refurbish to fill up -- and it never did.
 About 2,500 people attended, filling only about one third of the arena.